About the Piano Donation Project

-How can Piano Finders help you donate your piano or keyboard?
+How can Piano Finders help you donate your grand piano?

 IRS filing requirements for piano and keyboard donations.

 If your donation is worth over $5000, then you will probably need to file a Form 8283.
 Read the instructions for Form 8283 because in some cases you have to file this form for donations over $500.
-Here are some links to information on the filing requirements for the IRS:
+You can find the current 8283 forms at IRS.gov

 THE TRANSACTIONS DESCRIBED HEREIN MAY OR MAY NOT RESULT IN ADVERSE TAX CONSEQUENCES TO YOU OR YOUR BUSINESS.
 PIANO FINDERS, ITS EMPLOYEES, PRINCIPALS AND MEMBERS ARE NOT TAX ADVISORS, AND YOU ARE ENCOURAGED TO OBTAIN INDEPENDENT ADVICE WITH REGARD TO THESE MATTERS.